dan-atack/smars-world-builder/README.md

-# SMARS: The World Editor Suite
+# SMARS: The World Builder Suite

 ## This repository contains all of the tools used for creating content for Project SMARS